spywhere/Javatar/README.md

 In order to notice important notes to all users, in stable channel or development channel or both, Javatar use custom notification system which will notice you *only once* when Javatar is ready to use.
 You can opt out this notification by settings `message_id` to `-1` in Javatar's user settings file, note that you can see update notes in README file or you will miss further important update notes.

 ### Statistics and Usages Policy
 From 13 Apr 2014, Javatar will collect statistics and usages of Javatar to help improve the package features.
 Data we have collected are your Javatar's settings and Sublime Text informations.
 To disable automatic sending statistics and usages, set `send_stats_and_usages` to `false` and Javatar will not send any statistics and usages anymore.
+However, additional packages statistics still collected for packages improvements and selections.

 ### Actions History
 Actions History tracks how you use Javatar and helps solve the problem.
 By provides useful informations as request by developer (only when you submit an issue).
-A Javatar Action History Report will looks like this when using it properly...
+A Javatar Action History Report will looks similar to this when using it properly...

 	## Javatar Report
 	### System Informations
-	* Javatar Version: `13.10.27.0.59b`
+	* Javatar Version: `14.04.15.00.29b`
-	* Sublime Version: `3047`
+	* Sublime Version: `3059`
-	* Package Path: `/Users/spywhere/Library/Application Support/Sublime Text 3/Packages`
+	* Package Path: `/Users/USER_NAME/Library/Application Support/Sublime Text 3/Packages`
-	* Javatar Channel: `dev`
+	* Javatar Channel: `stable`
 	* Sublime Channel: `stable`
+	* Is Debug Mode: `False`
 	* Platform: `osx`
 	* As Packages: `True`
 	* Package Control: `True`